gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 You can delete an OpenShift Enterprise application by executing the *rhc app delete* command.
 This command deletes your application and all of its data on the OpenShift Enterprise server but leaves your local directory intact.
 This operation can not be undone so use it with caution.

-	$ rhc app delete -a someAppToDelete
+	$ rhc app delete -a firstphp

-	Are you sure you wish to delete the ‘someAppToDelete’ application? (yes/no) yes
+	Are you sure you wish to delete the ‘firstphp’ application? (yes/no) yes

-	Deleting application ‘someAppToDelete’
+	Deleting application ‘firstphp’

 	RESULT:
-	Application ‘someAppToDelete’ successfully deleted
+	Application ‘firstphp’ successfully deleted

-There is another variant of this command which does not require the user to confirm the delete opeartion.
+There is another variant of this command which does not require the user to confirm the delete operation.
 To use this variant, pass the *--confirm* flag.

-	$ rhc app delete --confirm -a someAppToDelete
+	$ rhc app delete --confirm -a firstphp

-	Deleting application 'someAppToDelete'
+	Deleting application ‘firstphp’

 	RESULT:
-	Application 'someAppToDelete' successfully deleted
+	Application ‘firstphp’ successfully deleted

 ##**Viewing a thread dump of an application**